Dosage Form: tablet

-In approximately 3 million patient-years of international postmarketing experience with Acarbose Tablets, 62 cases of serum transaminase elevations > 500 IU/L (29 of which were associated with jaundice) have been reported.
+In approximately 3 million patient-years of international post-marketing experience with Acarbose tablets, 62 cases of serum transaminase elevations > 500 IU/L (29 of which were associated with jaundice) have been reported.
 Forty-one of these 62 patients received treatment with 100 mg t.i.d. or greater and 33 of 45 patients for whom weight was reported weighed < 60 kg.
-In the 59 cases where follow-up was recorded, hepatic abnormalities improved or resolved upon discontinuation of Acarbose Tablets in 55 and were unchanged in two.
-Cases of fulminant hepatitis with fatal outcome have been reported; the relationship to Acarbose is unclear.
+In the 59 cases where follow-up was recorded, hepatic abnormalities improved or resolved upon discontinuation of Acarbose tablets in 55 and were unchanged in two.
+A few cases of fulminant hepatitis with fatal outcome have been reported; the relationship to Acarbose is unclear.

 When diabetic patients are exposed to stress such as fever, trauma, infection, or surgery, a temporary loss of control of blood glucose may occur.
 At such times, temporary insulin therapy may be necessary.

 Information for Patients